 Speaking of which, there aren’t a ton of streaming ellipticals out there, so if this is what you’re looking for, I think the AirGlide makes a lot of sense.

-All things considered, I think NordicTrack has a nice elliptical here for the price and I’d be surprised if it isn’t a smash hit.
+All things considered though, I think NordicTrack has a nice elliptical here.